Justin Trudeau 'snubbed' by Indian government on official trip

 In 1985 the violence spilled over into Canada, when Sikh separatists bombed an Air India plane that had taken off from Toronto airport, killing all 329 people aboard, including numerous Canadians of Indian descent.
 The only person who was convicted in the bombing was released in 2017 by Canadian courts after serving two decades in jail.

-Analysts point to Trudeau's appearance at a Sikh event in Toronto last year, where separatist flags and posters of an extremist Sikh leader that was killed in the 1984 Indian Army operation were on display, as a particular area of contention.
+Analysts point to Trudeau's appearance at a Sikh event in Toronto last year, where separatist flags and posters depicting an extremist Sikh leader killed in the 1984 Indian Army operation were displayed, as a particular area of contention.

-"That is certainly a matter of greater concern because it goes to the core of India's unity and integrity and that is an issue that needs to be sorted out between the two countries," said Prakash, who described the event as "an out and out Khalistani platform."
+"That is certainly a matter of greater concern because it goes to the core of India's unity and integrity and that is an issue that needs to be sorted out between the two countries," said Prakash, who described the event Trudeau attended as "an out and out Khalistani platform."

 Speaking to CNN, Dhruva Jaishankar, a fellow at Delhi-based think tank Brookings India, agreed that Modi's apparent cold shouldering of Trudeau was significant.